 Have you ever wondered what it would be like to spend winter on the Camino?
-While most pilgrims prefer to walk the Camino de Santiago in the warmer months from spring to autumn, the number of pilgrims hoping for a winter walk is increasing every year.
+While most pilgrims prefer to walk the Camino de Santiago in the warmer months from spring to autumn, the number of pilgrims hoping for a winter walk is increasing yearly.

-With this in mind, we’ve gathered together some useful tips for those hoping to spend the festive season walking.
-As always, you can contact us with any specific questions you might have.
+With this in mind, we’ve gathered valuable tips for those hoping to spend the festive season walking.
+As always, you can contact us with any specific questions.

-Tip 1: There Are Less Pilgrims Spending Winter on The Camino
+Tip 1: There Are Fewer Pilgrims Spending Winter on The Camino

 Tip 2: The Best Route to Walk in Winter

-As it’s the off-season, many hotels and guesthouses on the Camino will be closed for the winter months.
+As it’s the off-season, many hotels and guesthouses on the Camino will be closed for winter.
 This is especially true in the smaller towns and villages and on less popular routes.

-The most popular routes and bigger towns will be more likely to have accommodation and restaurants open at this time of the year.
+The most popular routes and bigger towns will likely have accommodations and restaurants open at this time of the year.
 For example, if you are walking the Camino Frances from Sarria to Santiago, the most popular section, we will be able to accommodate walkers.

-However, if you are interested in walking any other section or route of the Camino de Santiago, please check with us well in advance as the team will need to contact all the hotels individually to check if they will be open during the festive season.
+However, if you are interested in walking any other section or route of the Camino de Santiago, please check with us in advance.
+The team will need to contact all the hotels individually to check if they will be open during the festive season.

-Don’t worry though as the majority of the routes finishing in Santiago de Compostela should be available over the festive season, but do let us know your plans in enough time.
+Don’t worry, though, as most of the routes finishing in Santiago de Compostela should be available over the festive season, but do let us know your plans in enough time.

 Tip 3: Book as Far in Advance as You Can

-If you really want to spend Christmas or any part of winter on the Camino, we really recommend booking your trip as far in advance as possible.
+If you want to spend Christmas or any part of winter on the Camino, we recommend booking your trip as far in advance as possible.

 Tip 4: The Weather Will be Unpredictable

-During the winter months, the weather, like in many parts of the world, can be unpredictable.
-During this time of the year, we would advise against walking mountainous areas like the Pyrenees and O Cebreiro as there is a risk of snow.
+During the winter, the weather can be unpredictable, like in many parts of the world.
+During this time of the year, we would advise against walking in mountainous areas like the Pyrenees and O Cebreiro as there is a risk of snow.

-However, in other areas like from Sarria to Santiago, the weather is generally mild (although it can be rainy) and perfectly fine for walking.
+However, in other areas like The Camino Frances Sarria to Santiago, the weather is generally mild (although it can be rainy) and perfectly fine for walking.